Synerise/ios-sdk/README.md

 ## Configure push notifications

-When you want to use full functionality of SyneriseSDK, you have to configure Push Notifications.
+When you want to use the full functionality of SyneriseSDK, you have to configure Push Notifications.
 It works with help Firebase Messaging service.

 Following steps must be done:
 1. Start Firebase service.